ThilinaRajapakse/simpletransformers/README.md

 #### *use_multiprocessing: bool*
 If True, multiprocessing will be used when converting data into features.
 Disabling can reduce memory usage, but may substantially slow down processing.

+#### *wandb_project: str*
+Name of W&B project.
+This will log all hyperparameter values, training losses, and evaluation metrics to the given project.

+#### *wandb_kwargs: dict*
+Dictionary of keyword arguments to be passed to the W&B project.

 ---